leroy-merlin-br/mongolid-laravel/README.md

 You can configure as much nodes are needed, `primary` and `secondary` nodes names are optional.

-> **Note:** If you don't specify the key above in your `config/database.php`.
-The MongoLid will automatically try to connect to 127.0.0.1:27017 and use a database named 'mongolid'.
+> **Note:** If you don't specify the `mongodb` key in your `config/database.php` MongoLid will automatically try to connect to '127.0.0.1:27017' and use a database named 'mongolid'.

 You may optionally provide a `connectionString` key to set a fully-assembled connection string that will override all other connection options.
 More info about connection string are found in [MongoDB documentation](https://docs.mongodb.com/manual/reference/connection-string/).